 At 5:20 am our 6lb 15oz Kinley Ella Dawn came into the world.
 She was placed on my chest and my husband and I announced her gender.
 We were able to enjoy a minute of skin to skin, but since she had passed some meconium during the birth, she had to be suctioned.
 Within a few minutes she was back in my arms and latched on right away.

 In the end, almost nothing went according to my birth plan.
 I am so thankful for the Hypnobirthing techniques that we learned.
 Even though we didn’t get the exact birth we had planned, Hypnobirthing helped me to be able to cope with the things that didn’t go as planned and to stay relaxed and focused throughout the whole labour and birth experience.
 Thanks so much, Marie!!

 If you enjoyed reading this birth story, you might also enjoy these two articles.

 Giving Birth with an Intact Perineum!
 Or How To Give Birth and Not Tear

 First thing to remember is that they are many factors will play into the situation.
 So I think that it’s important to realize that no one technique will be the ticket!
 The best advice is to do all of the suggestions for preventing or limiting tearing.
 The more angles that you come at this from the more likely you will birth your baby with an intact perineum.

 Ok.
 Starting the list of techniques… Keep Reading

 The skills I learned in hypnobirthing helped me throughout Félix’s entire birth, especially in the active stages of labour.
 I view his birth as happening in two stages.
 The first stage started with my water breaking on May 27th at 1:30 a.m.
-I felt calm and reassured my husband that everything was fine, but that we needed to get to the hospital (after having talked to my midwife) because we needed to see how Félix was doing.
+I felt calm and reassured my husband that everything was fine.
 Keep Reading